 What happened next is one of the reasons why I love photography so much.
 I have mentioned before that I take photographs because I love to see what life looks like once photographed.
-An exciting transformation from three-dimensional reality into a two-dimensional art impression, this was due to the photographic processes inability to replicate human vision through exposure, contrast, sharpness, colour, lens compression, distortion etc.
+An exciting transformation from three-dimensional reality into a two-dimensional impression thanks to the camera and lens due to the inability of the photographic system to replicate human vision through exposure, contrast, sharpness, colour, lens compression, distortion etc.

 Over a couple of hours, I was able to shoot from several vantage points across the valley as I waited with anticipation for the light to reappear and do its magic.
 A sense of relief and gratefulness soon filled my spirit, and I was able to relax in the situation, knowing that all is well.

 I managed to achieve four photographs which I liked and then, just as quickly as it started, it was all over, and the scene returned to grey.
 As I slowly walked back, I was overcome by emotion, a feeling of gratefulness, and now in complete contrast, excited for the exhibition.
 I considered the last few hours as an answer to prayer.
 I know it sounds deeps, and super-spiritual, but I felt like this event was going to be the outcome all along, I just needed to walk this journey to learn a valuable lesson.

 Even though I did not need affirmation or confirmation in any way, I had to keep in mind that I was still exhibiting to an audience.
 Receiving compliments or a pat on the back is one thing, but the real critic of art is if it sells or not, and especially so when its low edition investment pieces like these.